 In Pregnancy and Nursing Safety – Part 1 we learned that essential oils should only be used sparingly while pregnant and often times it is best to limit oil usage to relieving unpleasant pregnancy symptoms.
-In Essential Oils and Babies – What the Research Shows we also learned that although not completely restricted, exercising caution with the use of essential oils with babies and small children is paramount.
+Although not completely restricted, exercising caution with the use of essential oils with babies and small children is paramount.

 Here are a few ways I have used it so far: